NikKowPHP/social-brain/chapters/chapter-8.md

 **2. Headline First.**
 Just like a good newspaper article, put the main point or the single request right at the top.
 *   **Subject Line:** Be specific.
 Instead of "Update," write "ACTION REQUIRED: Please Approve Budget Request by EOD."
-*   **First Sentence:** "Sarah, I need your approval on the attached $500 budget request by the end of today."
+*   **First Sentence:** "Mark, I need your approval on the attached $500 budget request by the end of today."

 **3. Chunk the Details.**
 Once the main point is clear, you can provide context.
 But you must format it for the brain.